Thomas-Tech-Stuff/4---bit-CPU/README.md

 I can have a total of 16 instructions.
 At the moment I have only made 9

+One notable program I have made is where I can make a pattern of leds flicker.
+I will show this off in the repository when I have time but not right now as I am writing this.

 0001 – Display

 0010 – Sub